 I’m a firm believer that every home needs a lazy Susan.
 Growing up, I loved watching condiments go round and round at the dinner table.
-Today, I put lazy Susans to use in my small kitchen.
+Today, I put lazy Susans like this one to use in my small kitchen.
 They’re really handy for organizing and maximizing storage space.
 Here are a few of the smartest uses I’ve seen for the turntable tray:

 Organize the Refrigerator

 Store similar items, like condiments or sauces, on a small lazy Susan in the fridge.
 Instead of digging to the back of the shelf, just spin the tray to find the pickles or soy sauce.
 As a bonus, by bundling shorter items on a lazy Susan, you can lower your refrigerator shelves, adding more vertical space on other shelves.
+Here are more of my favorite fridge-organizing tips—they really work!

 Make the Most of Difficult Storage Spots